Up05/BindsJS/README.md

 #### TODO

-- Make a website for this thingy.
+- Make a website for this thingy. **Nevermind, i forgot a website needed css**, I can make a cli for this i guess, but github is GOOD ENOUGH!